lars159/phonegap-android/README.md

     java -jar jruby-complete-1.4.0RC1.jar ../bin/droidgap help run

-Keep in mind this will be slower.
+Keep in mind this will be slower due to JVM warmup.

 Importing a PhoneGap/Android app into Eclipse
 ---------------------------------------------